-Polyvagal Theory For Trauma
+Polyvagal Theory For Trauma: An How Trauma Therapy Can Support You

-Polyvagal Theory offers insights into how our autonomic nervous system responds to stress and trauma, and it provides a foundation for developing coping strategies that promote self-regulation and emotional well-being.
-People who experience night terrors, sleeplessness, anxiety, hypervigilance, or low self-esteem have trauma symptoms that could be positively influenced from calming strategies that we can borrow from Polyvagal theory.
-Trauma can also create feelings of anxiety and depressions that can make functioning difficult.
 Polyvagal theory was developed by Steven Porges in 1994.
 He posits that the Vagus nerve, a cranial optic nerve, can be stimulated to impact the nervous system in positive ways.
 As the nerve is connected to the nervous system it serves as the Autonomic nervous system’s information highway, and detects threats in the environment.
 This can trigger bodily sensations that are unpleasant, as well as being adaptive in a variety of ways to protect the self.
 By activating the vagus nerve, you can all the nervous system and self-regulate and self-soothe.
-Here are some simple coping strategies derived from Polyvagal Theory that can increase your peace and well-being:
+A licensed therapist can support you with tools in trauma therapy, but if you want some tools to implement now, here are some simple coping strategies derived from Polyvagal Theory that can increase your peace and well-being:

 Grounding Techniques: Grounding techniques help individuals connect with the present moment and regulate arousal levels.
 Examples include: